marsbroshok/mlops-labs/workshops/tfx-caip-tf21/lab-02-tfx-pipeline/README.md

 The pipeline is configured to use a custom docker image as runtime environment for TFX components.
 The  image is a derivative of the standard [tensorflow/tfx:0.21.0 image](https://hub.docker.com/r/tensorflow/tfx).
 The same image is also used as a a training image used by **AI Platform Training**.

 The custom image modifies the base image by adding the  the `transform_train.py` file that contains data transformation and training code and the `schema.pbtxt` that contains the custom schema developed in `lab-01-tfx-walkthrough`.
+The default values for the `module-file-uri` and `schema-file-uri` runtime parameters are set to point to these files.
+The default values of `module-file-uri` and `schema-file-uri` can overwritten to point to other locations - e.g. in GCS - when creating the pipeline run.

 ### Configuring the environment settings